raybogman/raybogman.github.io/_posts/2020-01-01-jekyll-travis-lighthouse-heroku-ci-cd.md

 <amp-img src="/assets/images/lhci-github-app-token.jpg" width="611" height="263" layout="responsive" alt="LHCI_GITHUB_APP_TOKEN"></amp-img>

 Please open Travis CI and go to 'settings' under need your repository and look for 'Environment Variables'.
-Add 'Name': LHCI_GITHUB_APP_TOKEN and the 'Value': <private token> into the settings.
+Add 'Name': LHCI_GITHUB_APP_TOKEN and the 'Value': <token> into the settings.
 The LHCI_GITHUB_APP_TOKEN will be used later during the built and will update your Github "Status Checks" in the 'commit' section.
 <amp-img src="/assets/images/lhci-github-travis.jpg" width="600" height="186" layout="responsive" alt="add LHCI_GITHUB_APP_TOKEN into Travis"></amp-img>

 ### 5. Signup at Heroku